adamharrison/lite-xl/README.md

 **If you're running on windows in `msys`**; you will have to type `bash build.cmd` to properly initiate the build.

+## Cross Compiling

+From Linux, to compile a windows executable, all you need to do is:

+`CC=i686-w64-mingw32-gcc AR=i686-w64-mingw32-gcc-ar SDL_CONFIG=/usr/local/cross-tools/i686-w64-mingw32/bin/sdl2-config ./build.cmd`

+As long as you've compiled SDL with your mingw compiler.
+You can compile SDL by going to the lib folder, and running:

+`CC=i686-w64-mingw32-gcc ./configure --host=i686-w64-mingw32 && make && sudo make install`

 ## Licenses

 This project is free software; you can redistribute it and/or modify it under